 Who should get the Amazon Echo Buds?

 - Athletes may want to pick up the Alexa Echo Buds because the plastic housings are IPX4 water-resistant.
-This means you can sweat in them without concerning yourself with short-circuiting anything.
-If water damage does occur, the earbuds include a one-year warranty.

-What are the Amazon Echo Buds like?
+What is the Amazon Echo Buds like?

 The earbuds are lightweight and comfortable to wear, assuming you don't have small ears.